NAS Statement on Coronavirus

 - NHS – For advice on symptoms and staying at home

-- Click here for Training/CITB/Apprenticeships (and more) daily updates from NAS Training Manager
+- Click here for Training/CITB/Apprenticeships (and more) fortnightly updates from NAS Training Manager

 - Build UK – Guidance on contractual issues caused by Coronavirus